 In France, there is fondue bourguignonne (with meat) or fondue savoyarde (with cheese).
-Savoie was an independent region annexed by France in 1860, which is very recent on the European history scale.
-It’s in the Alps, near Switzerland.
-Thus the cheese.
+Savoie was an independent region annexed by France in 1860, which is very recently.
+It’s in the Alps, near Switzerland - and thus the cheese, I guess.

 The Swiss used fondue as a way to make it through the winter on little money, stale bread and hardened cheese.
-Now it’s become a pretext for a fun party, because anyone who loses his or her crust of bread in the cheese will have to a) buy the next bottle of wine, b) kiss his/her partner, or c) perform a “trick” such as singing a song or telling a joke.
-Plus just generally get teased a whole lot.
+Now it’s become a pretext for a fun party, because anyone who loses his or her crust of bread in the cheese will have to a) buy the next bottle of wine, b) kiss his/her partner, c) perform a “trick” such as singing a song or telling a joke, and just generally getting teased a lot.

-Fondue involves few ingredients, so the choice of the wine and the cheese is of vital importance.
+There are few ingredients, so the choice of the wine and the cheese is of vital importance.
 The wine must be a light and dry white, such as a Neuchâtel, Rhine, Riesling or Chablis.
 The cheese is traditionally Emmentaler and/or Gruyère.
-Fondue made with only Emmentaler is mildest, both together is a bit stronger, and well-aged Gruyère alone has the strongest flavor.
+Fondue made with only Emmentaler is mildest, both together is a bit stronger, and well-aged Gruyère alone has the strongest flavor

 - 1 lb of “Swiss” cheese